 Rough weather, dangerous equipment and other hazardous conditions make working on the water a difficult occupation.
 Every day serious accidents and injuries occur on cargo ships and other vessels in the United States and around the world.
 These injuries are often severe and can be life changing for the both the injured worker and his or her family members.
 Recovery can take a long time causing the worker to lose significant income while incurring huge bills for medical care and treatment.

 The Willis Law Firm has decades of experience representing seamen and other maritime workers who have been injured on or near the water.
 We are an aggressive team of legal professionals committed to helping injured workers obtain full and fair financial compensation.
-Our firm handles all types of cargo ship accident cases, including cases involving:
+Our offshore accident firm handles all types of cargo ship accident cases, including cases involving:

 - Slip and fall injuries